Gillou38/Drying-open-source-solution/01 - Ideas and concepts/State of art.md

 For basics category, we inspire by *“Les séchoirs solaires – Théorie et pratique”* de Michel Daguenet, because he made a huge work about drying science, and more applied to solar drying.
 # Dryer for solid, centimetre scale
 That document try to make an inventory of all kind of dryer, and technology which could be used to dry, from the convective drying to the freeze drying, and defined each technology (electric, solar ...) used in each kind of dryers.
-For the 2nd level category (convective, …) we choose to class them by kind of technology.
+For the 2nd level of category (convective, …) we choose to class them by kind of technology.
 Maybe, we can found a best classification.
 ## Convective drying
 ### 1. Global parameters
 There is a lot of different kind of dryer, from the little dryer for domestic application to the huge dryer for industrial application.